Living On Campus at UA

 - Summer housing for students attending Summer school

 Most of our dorm rooms are doubles (for two people).
 We also offer single rooms (one person), triple rooms (three people) and quadruple rooms (four people).
 Most of the dorms have community bathrooms on their floor or wing, which are shared by students of the same gender.
 We also have a few dorms with different types of bathrooms: a suite-style bathroom, where two rooms of students of the same gender share a bathroom; and a private bathroom inside the room, where the students in the room share a bathroom.
 All of our buildings have a community kitchen which is mostly used for small meals or snacks.

-Rooms include all furniture, utilities (electricity, water), local telephone*, and internet and Wi-Fi access.
+Rooms include all furniture, utilities (electricity, water), local telephone service*, and internet and Wi-Fi access.

 Resources for International Students